 8 I am not commanding you, but I want to test the sincerity of your love by comparing it with the earnestness of others.
 9 For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you through his poverty might become rich.
 (2 Cor.
 8:1-9 NIV)

 Reflecting and Thinking

 Today's text deals with a subject that is difficult and "touchy" for many Christians: money!
 What is your attitude toward money?
 On a scale of 1 to 10, how generous do you consider yourself to be?
-Have you ever given "beyond your ability" to a cause?
+Have you ever given "beyond your ability" to the church, a charity, or other cause?
 If so, how did it make you feel?
 What do you think of Paul's observation that the Macedonians gave generously because they had first given themselves to the Lord?
 Do you think that some do not give today because they have not first settled the fact that they belong to the Lord?
 If giving is a test of the sincerity of our love, how does the average North American Christian stack up when we give only 2-3% of our income back to God?
 What level of giving would you consider an adequate indication of genuine, sincere love?
 How could the church help its members reach new heights in this difficult area?
-How could you personally grow in this "grace"?
+How could you personally grow in this "grace?"

 Dear God, help us think correctly about "things" and help us develop attitudes of generosity as we consider the great gift we have received through Jesus.
 Help us grow in love for you and for one another so that we earnestly desire to share our blessings and help with special projects.
 Teach us graciousness and generosity.
 Help us learn to imitate the sacrificial spirit of Jesus, we pray in his name, Amen.